-Many enterprise businesses are now looking to use the Blockchain, the technology most commonly associated with the digital currency Bitcoin.
+Many enterprise businesses are now looking to use the blockchain, the technology most commonly associated with the digital currency Bitcoin.
 Although well-established as a vital element of cryptocurrencies, the blockchain can be used for many other purposes too.

-To put it simply, the Blockchain is a peer-to-peer network combined with a time stamping server.
-This means every digital record transmitted across the Blockchain receives a unique timestamp that can’t be edited or deleted.
+Put simply; the blockchain is a peer-to-peer network combined with a time stamping server.
+This means every digital record transmitted across the blockchain receives a unique timestamp that can’t be edited or deleted.

-Incidentally, the network is autonomous and requires no administration as each user and each entry is self-administrating.
+What’s more, the network is autonomous and requires no administration as each user, and each entry is self-administrating.
 Although difficult to summarize in just a few lines, the following bullet points should give you a relatively good understanding:

-But how can this technology work in the enterprise business environment?
+But how can this technology work in an enterprise business environment?

-Cloud storage is an application for Blockchain currently in the BETA stages of development.
+Cloud storage for Blockchain is currently in the BETA stages of development.

 One advantage of this system is security, as data is shared across hundreds of devices and not stored in a single place.